Tehes/Single-Page-App/README.md

 - **Dynamic Menu Generation**: Automatically generates a navigation menu based on files in a specified directory.
 - **GitHub Integration**: Supports fetching files directly from a GitHub repository using the GitHub API when hosted on GitHub Pages.
-- **Cache Mechanism**: Implements a caching system to prevent repeated network requests for the same content, improving performance.
+- **Caching Mechanism**: Implements a cache-then-network strategy for better performance.
+On the first access, content is fetched from the network and then cached.
+For subsequent requests during the session, the cached content is served unless the page is reloaded, improving speed and reducing redundant network requests.
-- **Markdown Parsing**: Supports the display of Markdown content by converting it into HTML using the \`parseMd\` function.
+- **Markdown Parsing**: Supports the display of Markdown content by converting it into HTML using the `parseMd` function.
 - **Frontmatter Extraction**: Extracts and processes YAML Frontmatter for Markdown files.
 - **Responsive Updates**: Automatically updates the page content when navigation links are clicked.